ArtU Esports website cover — Game Lounge hero with navigation, gaming lounge photo, and introduction

 Launch a Functional Website

-The most basic success metric was simply existing online.
-A live, functional website would give the program legitimacy, discoverability, and a foundation for everything else.
+The most basic success metric — simply existing online.
+A live, functional site gives the program legitimacy, discoverability, and a foundation for everything else.

 Secondary Metric